UZH-Network-Science/final-project/README.md

 #### Option 1: SBB Infrastructure Data (`DATA_SOURCE = "sbb"`)

+> **⚠️ NOTE: Incomplete Dataset**
+> This dataset primarily covers SBB-owned infrastructure and excludes major private operators (e.g., BLS, RhB, MGB).
+It was utilized in the initial phases of the project but found insufficient for the final robustness analysis due to topological gaps. **It is NOT used for the final evaluation.** The codebase supports it for legacy reasons and comparison.

 | File | Description |
 |------|-------------|
 | `sbb-linie-mit-betriebspunkten.csv` | Line topology with operational points |